favourite sport is association football (soccer), and he

 and 70s, when they were considered almost invincible.
 Leeds

 Utd in fact played their best football during the years

 when Christie were charting round the world, so whenever

 Jeff played in various countries, he must have grabbed a

 paper at every opportunity to check on scores back home.

-But like all true football fans,
+Like all true football fans, Jeff

-on the same street as some of them.
+the same street as some of them.

 The demise of the successful 60s-70s